Mvrkery/Data-Science-Bootcamp-Projects/Python-Projects/README.md

 - Paper beats rock
 If both players choose the same option, then the game is a tie

+## Pizza Ordering Chatbot

+- This Python notebook demonstrates how to create a pizza ordering chatbot using the Rasa NLU and Rasa Core frameworks.
+The chatbot can understand what you want to order and place the order for you.

 The game also includes a scoring system: the player who wins a round gets 1 point.
 The first player to reach 3 points wins the game.